Sequential testing for structural stability in approximate factor models: Testing procedure and asymptotics

 We base our sequential monitoring procedure on the theory developed in \citet{lajos04}.
 Recall that, after collecting $m$ observations, we monitor our model over the period $m+1\le t\le T$, which has size denoted as $T_m = T-m$.
 We then consider a monitoring procedure based on the detector

 which covers the entire monitoring period.
 In other words our detector is made of the cumulative sum of the centered and standardized version of the sequence $\{\Gamma_t\}_{t=m}^T$, obtained by double randomisation.
-Other detectors, differing form \eqref{eq:detector} only with respect to the start of the monitoring period, could be also suggested, and we refer to \citet{kirch17} for a discussion.
+Other detectors, differing form \eqref{eq:detector} only with respect to the start of the monitoring period, could be also suggested.
+In particular, \citet{kirch17} suggest to use a rolling window, thus starting the monitoring procedure at $t=m+k-h+1$ for some $\underline h<h<k$, with $\underline h$ large enough.
+The asymptotic properties of such alternative detector can be derived in a way similar to the results proved in this section and therefore are not discussed in this paper.
+In light of Theorem \ref{gamma}, a break implies a shift in the mean of $\Gamma_t$ and therefore in the detector \eqref{eq:detector}.
+Therefore, our monitoring scheme looks for large deviations of $d(k;m)$ from its null-distribution.

 Given the stopping rule